 (Below is a translation of the article)

-One of the successful projects is the mobile body temperature detection robot.
-The co-founder of the company who developed the robot, Prof. Poon Ka Yeung said they rushed to produce a mobile robot which combines artificial intelligence and can provide automatic body temperature detection.
-The robot can walk along routes set on the map and according to different environments and is especially suitable for places without fixed gates or with crowds waiting.
+Sit said after EMSD reached out to the companies at Cyberport through the online platform, a mobile fever screening robot developed by a local tech enterprise caught their attention.
+The robot has been designed to walk along routes set on the map and according to different environments to replace manual operation.
 Once it detects a person with abnormal or higher body temperature, the robot will display a red image on the monitor and an alarm will be sent to alert management staff to take follow-up actions.

 He further said when the Government resumed normal operation on 2 March, the EMSD tested the robot at the main entrance of the EMSD Headquarters.
 The results have shown that the robot performs satisfactorily in monitoring body temperatures.
 The EMSD has arranged to test robots of the same type at various government departments, such as the Correctional Services Department, Transport Department and Leisure and Cultural Services Department.
 It is hoped that these robots can be used at various government venues to reduce the work pressure of frontline staff.